Willj221/nrobinson.me/develop-with-po-util.md

 $ po setup-atom
 ```

+>If you get an error, open Atom and select `Install Shell Commands` from the menu.

 ## Po-util project structure

 Po-util operates by keeping your code in organized projects that follow the following structure: